 Put them in the refrigerator.
 Then when you are stalking the refrigerator for something to eat, you will have a few ready made salads that you are more likely to eat first before grabbing that muffin.
 You only have to add the dressing and maybe a little feta and you're ready to go.
 They will last 2-3 days.

 One last thing: use grape or cherry tomatoes, it's more likely to last longer because cut up tomatoes will release more acid and gases that cause the lettuce to wilt.

 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 Salt will draw out the juices from the lettuce and greens.
 That's why when making a salad, you should add the salt at serving time or the salad will be wilted.

 I use the Snyder's of Hanover pretzel pieces, the Buttermilk Ranch flavor.
 The cost is about $1.00 for a 10 oz. bag.
-DH likes these better than the more expensive croutons from the grocery store which he says, "Have an after taste, or no taste."
+DH likes these better than the more expensive croutons from the grocery store.

 Let lettuce dry completely before adding dressing to it.
 Dressing clings better to dry lettuce.

 You can make fancy cheese garnishes for salads by taking your vegetable peeler and scraping it across a block of cheese.
 Looks great!
 By Robin